LLNL/serac/src/docs/sphinx/dev_guide/equation_solver.rst

 ============

-`EquationSolver <../../doxygen/html/classserac_1_1mfem__ext_1_1EquationSolver.html>`_ provides an interface to the associated nonlinear and linear solver algorithms needed by these systems of equations.
-Note that while some nonlinear solvers do not depend on an embedded linear solver (e.g. L-BFGS), we require a linear solver to be specified as it is used to compute reasonable initial guesses and perform adjoint solves.
+`EquationSolver <../../doxygen/html/classserac_1_1mfem__ext_1_1EquationSolver.html>`_ provides an interface to the associated nonlinear and linear solver algorithms needed to solve these systems of equations.
+Note that while some nonlinear solvers do not depend on an embedded linear solver (e.g. L-BFGS), we require a linear solver to be specified as it is used to compute reasonable initial guesses and perform adjoint solves within Serac.

 Note that ``EquationSolver`` is derived from the ``mfem::Solver`` class.
 The key methods provided by this class are: